 Which olive oil should I use in olive oil cake?

 The best thing about using olive oil in cake is the subtle flavor added by the olive oil.
 The more flavorful your oil, obviously, the more flavorful your cake will be.
-I like to use a good quality dipping oil for this recipe, rather than my regular daily cooking oil, or at least a blend of the two.
+I like to use a fruity, balanced, high-quality oil for this recipe, rather than my regular daily cooking oil, or at least a blend of the two.

 Storing leftovers

-This cake will keep for up to 2-3 days in a sealed container at room temperature, or up to 5 days in the refrigerator.
+This cake will keep for 2-3 days in a sealed container at room temperature, or up to 5 days in the refrigerator.

 Did you make this recipe?